 Available in two sizes

 Not as supportive as other options

+Laptop bags are a must-have to keep your electronics safe and secure while you are on on the go.
 Matein’s Mlassic Travel Laptop Backpack may be budget-friendly, but it’s loaded with useful features that make its affordable price point even sweeter.
 The backpack is crafted from a polyester material that promises to be both durable and water-resistant, and it has plenty of pockets and compartments to keep your must-haves organized.
 It boasts a laptop sleeve, a phone pocket, and even an interior hook for your keys.
 And even better: It comes complete with a built-in USB port you can use to charge your phone in a pinch.

-Best for Pets: K9 Sport Sack Air 2 Forward Facing Dog Carrier Backpack
+K9 Sport Sack Air 2 Forward Facing Dog Carrier Backpack

 Built-in collar hook-up keeps dog secure

 Multiple straps for security